Brilliant vs. Art of Problem Solving: Which is better for advanced learners?

 Brilliant and Art of Problem Solving both challenge advanced learners, but they are built for different goals and different kinds of thinkers.
-Brilliant develops transferable problem-solving and critical-thinking skills across math and a wide range of STEM disciplines — science, computer science, data science, and logic — through visually rich, interactive lessons designed to make ideas genuinely click.
+Brilliant develops transferable problem-solving and critical-thinking skills across math, coding, and data science — through visually rich, interactive lessons designed to make ideas genuinely click.
 Art of Problem Solving is more specialized, focused on rigorous mathematics and often associated with competition-math pathways.
 Brilliant may be a better fit for students who want to become stronger, more curious thinkers across STEM; AoPS may be a better fit for students pursuing an intensive, math-centered path.

 Comparison table: Brilliant vs. Art of Problem Solving